simshadows/monster-hunter-rise-builder/README.md

 ### Future Release: v3.x

-Along with bug fixes, math adjustments, and minor improvements, I expect to implement defense calculations here.
+Along with bug fixes, math adjustments, and minor improvements, I expect to implement:

+- defense calculations, and
+- responsive UI.

 I don't want to do defense calculations and math improvements too early since it will make the Sunbreak update and codebase port releases take longer to develop.